 But joining a church does not necessarily mean we will form the spiritual habits that are best for us.
 Some churches reduce worship to singing, and define discipleship as the mere act of filling one’s minds with knowledge.
 Other churches get too hung up on an extraordinary, experiential encounter with God.
 But worship isn’t just about us singing songs; it is not just about having extraordinary encounters.
 It is not even primarily about either of those things.
 Worship, says Smith, is much broader than that: God uses ordinary practices—corporate prayer, preaching, communion, offering, benediction, etc.—to form us and disciple us.
 Smith quotes Craig Dykstra: “The life of Christian faith is the practice of many practices.”
 To which Smith adds: “not because this is something we accomplish, but because these practices are the ‘habitations of the spirit’.”

 This is a vital idea to grasp.
-I grew up Catholic, and ultimately my parents left the Catholic Church and moved on to a Pentecostal church because the local parishes were too legalistic, which is to say that an outsized emphasis was placed on practice, repetition, and liturgy.
+I grew up Catholic, but my parents left the Catholic Church and moved on to a Pentecostal church because the local parishes were too legalistic: an outsized emphasis was placed on practice, repetition, and liturgy.
 And this indeed is how many evangelical Christians regard anything that suggests “liturgy.”
 Liturgy is hollow.
 Routine.
 Something you do without thinking.
 A works-based way of life, not one rooted in grace.

 “The liturgy of the mall,” says Smith, “is a heart-level education in consumerism that construes everything as a commodity available to make me happy.
 When I encounter ‘Jesus’ in such a liturgy, rather than encountering the living Lord of history, I am implicitly being taught that Jesus is one more commodity available to make me happy.”

-That’s haunting stuff, and the solution is to do what the Reformers did: not to reject ancient historical forms of worship, but to embrace the properly ordered ones, and to understand and practice worship as a top-down encounter with God—to see church as a place where God works in and through repetitive rituals to form us and shape us to be more like Christ.
+That’s haunting stuff, and the solution is to do what the Reformers did: not to reject ancient historical forms of worship, but to embrace the properly ordered ones that enact worship as a top-down encounter with God—to see church as a place where God works in and through repetitive rituals to form us and shape us to be more like Christ.
 More from Smith:

 If you think of worship as a bottom-up, expressive endeavor, repetition will seem insincere and inauthentic.
 But when you see worship as an invitation to a top-down encounter in which God is refashioning your deepest habits, then repetition looks very different: it’s how God rehabituates us.
 In a formational paradigm, you’re not showing, you’re submitting.
 This is crucial because there is no formation without repetition.
 Virtue formation takes practice, and there is no practice that isn’t repetitive.
 We willingly embrace repetition as a good in all kinds of other sectors of our life….
 If the sovereign Lord has created us as creatures of habit, why should we think repetition is inimical to our spiritual growth?”
 (80)